“WANTED: AN AMERICAN DAHLIA SOCIETY”

 The society was conceived as a National Organization.
 Evidence of this was the election of Vice-Presidents from different areas.
 They were: W. W. Wilmore of Denver “representing the west”; Professor.
 J. B. Norton of the University of Maryland “representing the south”; Leonard Barron, Garden City, N. Y. “representing the east”; George L. Stillman of Westerly, RI “representing the northeast.

-The full story as published by the ADS is attached here.
+The full story as published by the ADS.